fabianbalsiger/point-cloud-segmentation-miccai2019/README.md

 ## Usage

-We shortly describe the training and testing procedure.
+We shortly describe the training procedure.
 The data used in the paper is not publicly available.
 But, we provide a script to generate dummy data such that you are able to run the code.

 ### Dummy Data Generation and Configuration